create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 #### Warnings

 - Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.
-Network activity may have associated security issues.
+- Network activity may have associated security issues.

 ### SFInt32 [in, out] **port** 0 <small>[0,65535]</small>

-Multicast network port, for example: 62040.
+Multicast network *port*, for example: 3000.

 ### SFFloat [in, out] **power** 0 <small>(0,∞)</small>

-*power* that radio would be capable of outputting if on and transmitting, independent of actual transmit state of the radio.
+Power that radio would be capable of outputting if on and transmitting, independent of actual transmit state of the radio.

 ### SFInt32 [in, out] **radioEntityTypeCategory** 0 <small>[0,255]</small>

-Enumeration containing EntityType of transmitter radio.
+Integer enumeration containing EntityType of transmitter radio.
 Enumerations value: 0 for Other, 1 for Generic Radio or Simple Intercom, 2 for HAVE QUICK, 3 for HAVE QUICK II, 4 for HAVE QUICK IIA, 5 for SINCGARS, 6 for CCTT SINCGARS, 7 for EPLRS (Enhanced Position Location Reporting System), 8 for JTIDS/MIDS, 9 for Link 11, 10 for Link 11B, 11 for L-Band SATCOM, 12 for Enhanced SINCGARS 7.3, 13 for Navigation Aid.

 ### SFInt32 [in, out] **radioEntityTypeCountry** 0 <small>[0,65535]</small>

-Enumerations value for country to which the design of the entity or its design specification is attributed.
+Integer enumerations value for country to which the design of the entity or its design specification is attributed.

 ### SFInt32 [in, out] **radioEntityTypeDomain** 0 <small>[0,255]</small>

-Enumerations value for domain in which the entity operates: LAND, AIR, SURFACE, SUBSURFACE, SPACE or OTHER.
+Integer enumerations value for domain in which the entity operates: LAND, AIR, SURFACE, SUBSURFACE, SPACE or OTHER.

 ### SFInt32 [in, out] **radioEntityTypeKind** 0 <small>[0,255]</small>

-Enumerations value for whether entity is a PLATFORM, MUNITION, LIFE_FORM, ENVIRONMENTAL, CULTURAL_FEATURE, SUPPLY, RADIO, EXPENDABLE, SENSOR_EMITTER or OTHER.
+Integer enumerations value for whether entity is a PLATFORM, MUNITION, LIFE_FORM, ENVIRONMENTAL, CULTURAL_FEATURE, SUPPLY, RADIO, EXPENDABLE, SENSOR_EMITTER or OTHER.

 ### SFInt32 [in, out] **radioEntityTypeNomenclature** 0 <small>[0,255]</small>

-Enumerations value indicating nomenclature (name) for a particular emitter.
+Integer enumerations value indicating nomenclature (name) for a particular emitter.
 See DIS enumerations reference for value/name pairs.

 ### SFInt32 [in, out] **radioEntityTypeNomenclatureVersion** 0 <small>[0,65535]</small>